Big or little endian, which is best?

 |

-Of course the text comes in the wrong order, which might seem like a problem for developers of file-formats, but hardly for developers of CPUs.
+Of course the text comes in the wrong order, which might seem like a problem for developers who deals with file-formats, but not so much for developers who deals with CPUs.

 Anyone focusing on the character-order in a text will prefer LTR and big-endian.